Liquid damage to keyboards

 Insects in your laptop?

 The worst part?
 A laptop keyboard spill can cause much deeper damage than just the keyboard ‐ much deeper.
 Sometimes, liquid spills can seep down through the keyboard and below, damaging the parts underneath it, including the touchpad, memory, processor, and even the motherboard.
-It’s a silent killer of electronics as well because it sometimes takes it time: liquid spilled today may take days, weeks, or months for the damage to work its "magic" – finally shorting the device out.
+It's a silent killer of electronics as well, because it sometimes takes it time.
+Liquid spilled today may take days, weeks, or months for the damage to work its "evil magic".
+But it will always, eventually, cause issues with the computer.

 Quick Fix for Liquid Damaged Laptops